-- For Section 4110, when the fine aggregate is sieved through the following numbered sieves 4, 8, 16, 30, 50, and 100 no more than 40% shall pass one sieve and be retained on the sieve with the next higher number. ÷ - When used in precast and prestressed concrete bridge beams, 100% shall pass the 1.00" sieve.
-When used for pipe bedding the No. 200 restriction does not apply. તં - When compaction of material is a specification requirement, the minimum percent passing the No. 200 sieve is 6%. က - See specifications for combination of gravel and limestone. - Unwashed air dried samples of crushed composite material shall be tested for gradation compliance except that no gradation determination will be made for material passing the No. 200 sieve. Ď. - The gradation requirement for the No. 8 sieve shall be 5% to 20% when recycled material is supplied. ဖ - For Section 4121 gravel, one fractured face on 30% or more of the particles retained on the 3/8 inch sieve.
-For Section 4123 gravel, one fractured face on 75% or more of the particles retained on the 3/8 inch sieve.
-7 - 8.
-Crushed stone shall have 100% passing the 11/2" sieve. - Gradation limitations for the 30, 50, and 100 sieves shall not apply when slurry mixture is applied by hand lutes, such as for slurry leveling.
-6 - Maximum of 2.5% passing the No. 200 sieve allowed if for crushed limestone or dolomite when documented production is 1% or less.
-19 - When Producer gradation test results are used for acceptance, test results representing at least 90% of the material being produced shall be within the gradation limits.
+- 1. For Section 4110, when the fine aggregate is sieved through the following numbered sieves 4, 8, 16, 30, 50, and 100 no more than 40% shall pass one sieve and be retained on the sieve with the next higher number. - 2.
+When used in precast and prestressed concrete bridge beams, 100% shall pass the 1.00" sieve.
+When used for pipe bedding the No. 200 restriction does not apply. - 3.
+When compaction of material is a specification requirement, the minimum percent passing the No. 200 sieve is 6%. - 4.
+See specifications for combination of gravel and limestone. - 5.
+Unwashed air dried samples of crushed composite material shall be tested for gradation compliance except that no gradation determination will be made for material passing the No. 200 sieve. - 6.
+The gradation requirement for the No. 8 sieve shall be 5% to 20% when recycled material is supplied. - 7.
+For Section 4121 gravel, one fractured face on 30% or more of the particles retained on the 3/8 inch sieve.
+For Section 4123 gravel, one fractured face on 75% or more of the particles retained on the 3/8 inch sieve. - 8.
+Crushed stone shall have 100% passing the 11/2" sieve. - 9.
+Gradation limitations for the 30, 50, and 100 sieves shall not apply when slurry mixture is applied by hand lutes, such as for slurry leveling. - 10.
+Maximum of 2.5% passing the No. 200 sieve allowed if for crushed limestone or dolomite when documented production is 1% or less. - 11.
+When Producer gradation test results are used for acceptance, test results representing at least 90% of the material being produced shall be within the gradation limits and the average of all gradation results shall be within the gradations limits.
 Stockpiled material not meeting the criteria may, at the District Materials Engineer's discretion, be resampled using Materials I.M.
 301 procedures.
-One hundred percent of the stockpile quality control and verification test results shall be within the gradation limits.
-7 - For Quartzite/Granite/Slag: 45% to 70% passing No. 16 Sieve; for Dolomite/Limestone: 25% to 50% passing No. 16 Sieve.
-5

-14. If the material meets the quality requirements of Article 4120.04, a maximum of 14% passing the No. 200 sieve will be allowed.
+One hundred percent of the stockpile quality control and verification test results shall be within the gradation limits. - 12.
+For Quartzite/Granite/Slag: 45% to 70% passing No. 16 Sieve; for Dolomite/Limestone: 25% to 50% passing No. 16 Sieve. - 13.
+Percent passing shall not go from the high end to the low end of the range for any two consecutive screen. - 14.
+If the material meets the quality requirements of Article 4120.04, a maximum of 14% passing the No. 200 sieve will be allowed.